Home » Las Vegas Sportsbooks And Hotels 2023 » Luxor Sportsbook Review

-The 30-story hotel and casino is the second-largest hotel in Las Vegas and the eighth-largest in the world, with an unmistakable beam of light shooting from the top of the pyramid into the universe.
+The 30-story hotel and casino is the second-largest hotel in Las Vegas and the eighth-largest in the world.
+Its owned and operated by MGM Resorts International, who certainly know what they’re doing.

 The Luxor Sportsbook is almost hidden on the main casino floor.
 The dark venue is located at the very back of the gaming area behind a bar and a wall of slot machines.
-This is definitely not user-friendly nor even close to being one of the best sportsbooks on the Strip.
+THe placement feels like an afterthought and certainly not on par with the best sportsbooks on the Strip that are more centrally located.

 This is not a big-room sportsbook for Luxor sports betting.
 It has seating for about 100 guests and is focused more on individual stations than a group atmosphere.
 There are couches at the back of the non-smoking room for your party of friends.